Hypercomplex analytic spaces and schemes

-This is then, in essence, our definition of a hypercomplex space or scheme (although we shall express it in different terms): a linear quaternionic structure on $\varOmega^{[1]}_X$, satisfying the above nondegeneracy condition at points of $\Sing(X)$, and such that the almost complex structures corresponding to unit imaginary quaternions are integrable in the above sense.
+This is then, in essence, our definition of a {\em normal} hypercomplex space or scheme: a linear quaternionic structure on $\varOmega^{[1]}_X$, satisfying the above nondegeneracy condition at points of $\Sing(X)$, and such that the almost complex structures corresponding to unit imaginary quaternions are integrable in the above sense.
+We shall, however, formulate the definition in different terms, which do not require normality.

 We remark that this notion of integrability does not necessarily make $X$ into a complex space (or scheme).
 In the smooth case, one can guarantee, by making $\tilde M$ smaller if necessary, that the foliation of $\tilde M$ induced by $T^{-}\tilde M$ is simple, and therefore the space of leaves is diffeomorphic to $M$.
 This is, in general, not possible in the singular case: if $X$ is locally irreducible and $\Sing(X)$ disconnects $X$ locally, then we cannot make $X$ into a complex space (with the same underlying real analytic structure).
 It seems that, in such a case, the best we can hope for, is the existence of a complex space $Z_I$ and a surjective morphism $\Phi_I$ from $X$ to the underlying real analytic space $Z_I^\R$ of $Z_I$, such that $\Phi_I$ has discrete fibres and is unbranched away from $\Sing(X)$.
 Indeed, it turns out that our definition of hypercomplex space guarantees the existence of such $Z_I$ for each unit imaginary quaternion, provided the complexification $\tilde X$ of $X$ is normal.
 We obtain then a ``twistor space" $\pi:Z\to \oP^1$ for $X$, equipped with an antiholomorphic involution $\sigma$ covering the antipodal map.
 There is a natural map $\Phi:X\times S^2\to Z^\R$ with discrete fibres, which identifies $X$ with an analytic subspace of the Douady space $\Gamma(Z)^\sigma$ of $\sigma$-invariant sections of $\pi$.

 Conversely, if $X$ is a real analytic subspace of $\Gamma(Z)^\sigma$ such that $\Reg(X)$ is open in $\Reg\bigl(\Gamma(Z)^\sigma\bigr)$ and the natural maps from $X$ to the fibres of $Z$, given by the intersection of a section with a fibre, are surjective with discrete fibres and unbranched away from $\Sing(X)$, then $X$ is a hypercomplex space.